-Moneysupermarket.com found the cheapest quote, which was £1,079 for a Model S p85d with Privilege (also part of the Direct Line Group).
-But it got expensive after that, with the next nine quotes between £1,900 and £3,000.
-It then jumped to over £6,000.
+The cheapest quote we found on Moneysupermarket.com was £1,955.75 for a Model S p85d.
+But it got expensive after that, with the next 13 quotes between £2,000 and £9,000.
 The excess amounts varied between providers.

 The specialist insurers mentioned earlier may be able to offer more competitive quotes.

 We have seen anecdotal quotes on Tesla forums ranging from £500 to £2,000, so it seems it is possible to get more reasonable premiums.